15 Email Campaign Examples to Create High-Converting Campaigns

 You can also learn from Teefury’s cart abandonment emails.
 This is just the top segment, but it’s jam-packed with best practices.

 It uses the same headline as Fab did above: “Still want it?”
 It’s another psychological hack.
-The word “still” implies that the prospected wanted the item at some other point in time, and might therefore still desire it.
+The word “still” implies that the prospected wanted the item at some other time, and might still desire it.

-But what really strikes me about this cart abandonment email is the literary/film references.
+But what really strikes out in this cart abandonment email is the literary/film references.
 The company is known for referencing pop culture, and it continues that trend in an email with references to “Lord of the Rings.”
 It’s even in the call to action with a play on words: “Grab Your Baggins.”

 Glossier